tprasadtp/ubuntu-post-install/README.md

 - Test on Bionic Beaver (Job #build.5)
 > Trusty tests do not install indicator-kdeconnect, peek, openjdk-8-jdk, gnome-todo , gnome-calendar, polari and their PPAs (if available) as they are not available for trusty .
 Please modify your lists accordingly.

-- Test on Cosmic Canimal (Job #build.6) from `http://cdimage.ubuntu.com/ubuntu-base/daily/`
+- Test on Cosmic Cuttlefish (Job #build.6) from `http://cdimage.ubuntu.com/ubuntu-base/daily/`
 - Dockerfiles used for building the image are in `/dockerfiles` directory, they use official Ubuntu base images with script dependencies.
-- Dockerfile for Bionic is using `http://cdimage.ubuntu.com/ubuntu-base/daily` root file system, as official images are not available yet.
+- Dockerfile for Pre--Release (currently Cosmic Cuttlefish ) is using `http://cdimage.ubuntu.com/ubuntu-base/daily` root file system, as official images are not available yet.
 - Test scripts are located in `/tests` directory.
 - Since its a time consuming process only simulated install is done on CI.
 Linux mint and Elementary are not tested in containers as of now, but will be in the future.
 - It is possible that there might be some errors specific to your setup.
 Please report if so.
 It is **Strongly** advised to try install apps and deb files in simulate mode first before proceeding with actual installation.